-If the assumption is true, in term of energy, we have that .
+With such an assumption, we can then write the total energy of the molecular system as .
 This means that the wavefunction of the molecule is given by the product of the wavefunction describing the and electrons:

 We can also assume that the molecular wave function of the whole system can be approximated as a product of 1-electron wave function orbitals